AmberGraceSoftware/Dex/docs/Chapter1/Directives.md

 :::info
 ## SubscribeOnMounted directive
-Dec provides the directive [:SubscribeOnMounted()](/api/VirtualInstance#SubscribeWhileMounted) to listen for changes to an Observable, and automatically clean up this listener when a VirtualInstance is no longer being rendered by Dec.
+Dex provides the directive [:SubscribeOnMounted()](/api/VirtualInstance#SubscribeWhileMounted) to listen for changes to an Observable, and automatically clean up this listener when a VirtualInstance is no longer being rendered by Dex.

 Under the hood, [:SubscribeOnMounted()](/api/VirtualInstance#SubscribeWhileMounted) uses `:OnMount()` and `:OnUnmount()` to set up and take down the side effect of